How This Mental Health Information Is Written and Reviewed

-This page explains how the mental-health information on jonathanhaverkampf.com is written, sourced, reviewed, and bounded.
-The aim is to make the site more useful, transparent, and safe for readers while keeping professional help easy to find when it is wanted.
+This page explains how mental-health information on jonathanhaverkampf.com is written, sourced, reviewed, and bounded.
+It is here so readers can see how the site tries to stay useful, transparent, and safe, while making professional help easy to find when it is wanted.

 If You Feel Unsafe Right Now